monicandreoli/cookbook/README.md

 ----------------------
 (terminal version)

-CRUD operations in a single MVC model - Storing data in a CSV file(parsing and storing).
+CRUD operations in a single MVC software design pattern - Storing data in a CSV file(parsing and storing).